WestonJford/OpenXR-Toolkit/index.md

 ## Currently available options

+See [Features](features) for more details.

 - **Overlay**: Enables the FPS display in the top-right corner of the view. _Please note that the overlay may reduce performance_.
 A third option - "_Detailed_" - is available in experimental mode and may be used for advanced performance monitoring.
-- **Upscaling**: Enables the use of an upscaler such as NIS to perform rendering at a lower resolution, and upscale and/or sharpen the image.
+- **Upscaling**: Enables the use of an upscaler such as NIS or FSR to perform rendering at a lower resolution, and upscale and/or sharpen the image.
+Requires to restart the VR session.
 - **Factor** (only when _Upscaling_ is enabled): The upscaling factor (ie: the percentage of magnification of the rendering resolution).
 The resolution display is the effective resolution that the application sees.
+Requires to restart the VR session.
 - **Sharpness** (only when _Upscaling_ is enabled): The sharpness factor.
+Has a different scale/effect between NIS and FSR.
-- **ICD**: The Inter-Camera Distance override, which can be used to alter the world scale.
+- **World Scale**: The Inter-Camera Distance override, which can be used to alter the world scale.
-- **FOV**: The Field Of View override.
+- **Prediction dampening**: The prediction override, which can be use to dampen the prediction for head, controllers, and hand movements.
+- **Hand Tracking** (only when hand tracking is supported by the system): Enable the use of hand tracking in place of the VR controller.
+Requires a compatible device, such as the Leap Motion.
+Either or both hands can be enabled at the same time.
+Requires to restart the VR session when toggling on or off.
+- **Hand Visibility** (only when _Hand Tracking_ is enabled): Whether the hands are displayed and what color tone to use.
 - **Font size**: The size of the text for the menu.
 - **Menu timeout**: The duration after which the menu automatically disappears when there is no input.
 - **Menu eye offset**: Adjust rendering of the menu until the text appears clear.

 # Recovery

+See [Troubleshooting](troubleshooting) for more details.

 If changing some settings render the application unusable, use Ctrl+F1+F2+F3 to hard reset all settings.
-If an application can not longer start, use the _OpenXR Toolkit Companion app_ (found on the desktop or Start menu) and select the Safe mode before starting the application.
+If an application can not longer start, use the _OpenXR Toolkit Companion app_ (found on the desktop or Start menu) and select the Safe mode before starting the application, then use Ctrl+F1+F2+F3 to hard reset all settings.

 # Removal